TRHC’s MedWise Risk Score™ was introduced in 2017.

-The Medication Risk Score is a quick and easy way to assess which patients are at highest risk for ADEs and require most immediate medication management attention.
-The Medication Risk Score value is calculated using active medication ingredients of a patient’s entire medication profile, including over-the-counter medications.
-(Combination products’ individual active ingredients are analyzed.)
+The MedWise Risk Score (MRS) is a quick and easy way to assess which patients are at highest risk for ADEs and require most immediate medication management attention.
+The MRS value is calculated using active medication ingredients of a patient’s entire medication profile, including over-the-counter medications, herbals, and supplements.

-In our study of almost one million patients, a risk score equal to or above 20 was found to be associated with increasingly higher medical expenditures, including for emergency department visits and hospitalizations.
-On average, of the cohorts for which we have performed Medication Risk Stratification, about 20% of patients over 65 have a medication risk score equal to or greater than 20, and thus are at high or very high risk for ADEs.
+In our study of almost one million patients, a risk score of 20 or higher was found to be associated with increasingly higher medical expenditures, including for emergency department visits and hospitalizations.
+On average, of the cohorts for which we have performed medication risk stratification, about 20% of patients over 65 have a medication risk score equal to or greater than 20, and thus are at high or very high risk for ADEs.
 For patients 64 and younger, on average, 7 – 10% are at high or very high risk.

 We have also shown that focused collaboration with board-certified pharmacists can have a material effect in reducing these medication risk scores.